 3. Scalability in Customer Service Email Sentiment Analysis

-Use Cases for Email Sentiment Analysis
+Use Cases of Email Sentiment Analysis Across Different Industries

 Small Businesses